 - From August 15, 1947, the British paramountcy over Indian princely states and treaty relations with tribal areas were abolished.

-- The Indian princely states were free either to join the Dominion of India or Dominion of Pakistan or even to stay independent.
+- The Indian princely states were free either to join the Dominion of India or the Dominion of Pakistan or even to stay independent.

-- No Acts of British parliament passed after the 15th of August 1947 was to extend either of new dominions, unless extended by the law of dominion legislature.
+- No Acts of British parliament passed after the 15th of August 1947 was to extend either of the new dominions, unless extended by the law of dominion legislature.